 The word ‘jade’ actually denotes more than three stones, however lets focus on the greens to start with, Jadeite Nephrite and Xiuyan.
 Nephrite and Jadeite are more accepted as genuine jade.
 Jadeite, however, is the rarer and more valuable of the two and is what is found in Guatemala.
 Nephrite is mostly sourced from countries like China and Russia.
+Please click the highlighted links to go to our shop.

 The name “nephrite’ is from greek ‘nephros’, which means ‘kidney’ with reference to its benefits in treating kidney diseases.
 In Chinese culture, nephrite jade is considered the “Stone of Heaven”.
 The jade egg used in Taoist practice since ancient time was nephrite.
 Nephrite is dense and pure and has tightly packed interwoven fibrous structure that makes it very tough, strong and dense preventing any harmful bacteria from diffusing inside.
 Nephrite is also heavy and hard though not as heavy as jadeite stone.
 Nephrite polish finishes softer, but the stone itself is tougher and less prone to shattering.
 Both nephrite and jadeite are metamorphic rocks commonly marked with veins or imperfections, although it is often these imperfections that will make a particular piece special and in some cases more valuable.
 In general as it is with most stones, a fine piece of jade is distinguished by even clarity of color, translucence, and quality of workmanship.
 Nephrite is rich in tremolite, and it’s mineral content is: